demjrhan/demjrhan/README.md

 I'm a QA Engineer in training based in Warsaw, Poland, currently studying at **PJATK** (Polish-Japanese Academy of Information Technology).
 With a foundation in software development through academic projects and self-learning, I'm now focused on manual and automation testing.
-I'm learning to ensure software quality through structured test cases, bug reporting, and test automation using tools like Selenium, Java, and Jira.

 Always curious, always learning.